jina-ai/jina/docs/how-to/kubernetes.md

 If you don't install a third party service mesh (like Linkerd), you will not be able to scale the number of replicas per Executor to more than one.
 A single replica will always handle all the traffic.
 No matter how many replicas will be running.
 ````

-## Deploy your `Flow`
+## Deploy your Flow

-To deploy a `Flow` on `Kubernetes`, first, you have to generate kubernetes YAML configuration files from a Jina Flow.
+To deploy a Flow on `Kubernetes`, first, you have to generate Kubernetes YAML configuration files from a Jina Flow.
 Then, you can use the `kubectl apply` command to create or update your Flow resources within your cluster.

 ```{caution}